On-campus employment for international students

 Obtaining a Social Security Card

 All F-1 students must file state and federal taxes each year they spend in the United States.
 The tax year runs from January 1 to December 31, and the deadline to file is April 15 if U.S. money is earned (including scholarships and assistantships) and June 15 if no U.S. money is earned.
 Taxes are deducted from your paycheck each pay period and you may end up owing nothing, but you still have to file.
-Income tax forms and instructions can be obtained from the International Programs Office.
+Income tax forms and instructions can be obtained from the International Center.
 The Coordinator of International Programs will notify you when it is time to file your income tax returns and help you obtain the necessary forms.
 They are also available at all post offices, public libraries and many other public places.

 You may be exempt from paying federal and Missouri taxes based on your citizenship.
 Contact the Columbia College payroll office for exemption forms.